A Woman’s Choice does not perform or refer for abortion procedures. For specific information about our services, refer to the site above.

 For women’s safety, the abortion pill is currently approved for use only through 10 weeks of pregnancy (70 days after the first day of your last menstrual period)1, and with the prescription and oversight of a licensed doctor.
+However, in Florida, abortion is only legal up to 6th weeks of pregnancy.
 Before abortion medication can be prescribed, a patient will visit a doctor to receive screening and medical testing to determine if she is eligible to take the pill, including:

 Although it’s called the abortion pill, medical abortion is actually a combination of two different medications.
 The first step in the process is to take a single pill called mifepristone (brand name, Mifeprex).
 This medication blocks progesterone to stop a pregnancy from growing.